 The most effective diagnostic tool for finding ingested metal debris is x-rays of the gizzard and stomach.
 Of course, if foreign objects were found the recommendation would be to have them surgically removed.
 Many people, at that point, would opt to have their bird euthanized rather than spend a fair bit of money on an operation for a chicken.

 I read of two cases recently in a Facebook chicken group: two birds had ingested pieces of metal that were surgically removed.
 Both birds made it through surgery, but sadly one died the next day.
 Fortunately, the other one, Bird Bird, has survived to tell the tale.
-Her story is coming soon.
+Read her story is here.

 Credits: Bird Vet Melbourne, Edgar’s Mission, Poultry DVM, Texas A&M. Feature photo: Business Insider